jonasoesch/p9/paper.md

 On average, participants took 52 minutes to complete the experiment.
 This results in a mean hourly wage of USD 10.40 with a minimum of USD 5.56 for the slowest participant.

-We have also found that 7 participants experienced animations a drawing performance of less than 20 frames per second.
+We have also found that 7 participants experienced animations with a drawing performance of less than 20 frames per second in a total of 16 mini-stories with animated transitions.
+This corresponds to about 8% of the samples with animated transitions.
 The mean frame rate was 41 frames per second.

 ### Demographics of the participants